CtheSky/Coursera-Scala/README.md

 This repo is an answer set of [Scala course on coursera](https://www.coursera.org/learn/progfun1).
 The course includes 5 assignments.
-Each assignment folder will contain a runnable demo and a Questions&Answers markdown file.
+Each assignment folder will contain a runnable Demo and README.
-Every Questions&Answers markdown file contains:
+Every README in the folder contains:
 * Original description of assignment
 * Sample code of my solution
 * A brief explanation of my solution